 If the device will fall into class A in the future and is not a sterile device, manufacturers must provide proof of conformity according to the IVDR from May 26, 2022 in all cases and comply with all applicable requirements of the IVDR.
 This means they cannot take advantage of any extended transitional periods.
 As no notified body is required, being able to do this is reliant only on the manufacturer's resources and scheduling.

 Similarly, the extended deadlines do not apply for “new” in vitro diagnostic medical devices.
-The Commission considers in vitro diagnostic medical devices whose conformity has not been certified under the IVDD as “new” devices.
+The Commission considers in vitro diagnostic medical devices whose conformity has not been declared under the IVDD as “new” devices.

 For these devices, manufacturers will also have to demonstrate conformity according to the IVDR from May 26, 2022 in all cases.